Diversify Your Investments in 2025: Acorns, Masterworks, Robinhood, and Roots

 Advantages

 Acorns is relatively inexpensive and very approachable.
 Round-Ups® make it easy to put investing on autopilot.
 Because your contributions can be so small with this tool, investing becomes very accessible.
-For example, Acorns seems to be the perfect way for a high school or college student to put money away towards their future goals.
+For example, Acorns seems to be the perfect way for young people to put money away towards their future goals.

 Roots